Job Interviews: Is It Always a Bad Sign If the Interview is Short?

 - Did the interviewer say anything about scheduling a next visit?

-Regardless of the reason an interview is short – fit, scheduling, etc. – there are still sometimes clues to help you figure out if it didn't go well:
+Regardless of the reason an interview is short — fit, scheduling, or other factors — there are still clues to help you figure out if it didn’t go well:

 - Did the interviewer smile less as the interview went on?

-- Did the interviewer look at his notes or watch or the interview room door a lot?
+- Did the interviewer look at her notes or watch or the interview room door a lot?

 - Did you get a feeling the interviewer was thinking about something else, especially as the interview went on?
 (You can almost feel them removing themselves mentally when it isn't going well.)